pranayb-konverge/airflow-tutorial/airflow-local/README.md

-# On local Ubuntu machine
+# On local Ubuntu machine/ your Konverge.AI laptop

 ## Installation of Airflow:
 ### Inside your laptop Ubuntu terminal perform below tasks.